The Rise School

 About The Rise School

 The Rise School opened in September 2014 under the Government’s free school programme.
-It is the first school to be opened by the Autism Schools Trust, a Multi Academy Trust.
+It is the first school to be opened by the Ambitious about Autism Schools Trust, a Multi Academy Trust.
 The school is registered for pupils aged 4 – 18 years who have autism.
 At full capacity the school is for 96 pupils plus sixth form.
+At The Rise we are preparing our pupils for the next stage in their lives from the moment they join the school.
+We believe this to be our core purpose.
+At The Rise leaders have the highest of expectations of our pupils and staff.
+We have embedded a positive culture of teamwork.
+Relationships between staff and pupils are excellent.
+In the last academic year the leadership structure of the school has developed and changed.